Pregnancy Myths and Tales

 As you go through your pregnancy, it can be fun to collect and record various people's tales.
 However, for medical advice pertaining to pregnancy, you should always consult your doctor first.

 And keep in mind that every woman's pregnancy is different, which means that your doctor can provide you with information tailored toward your personal medical situation.
-That's information that friends, family, and strangers at the mall won't have when they tell you their pregnancy predictions.
+That's information that friends, family, and strangers at the mall won't have when they tell you their pregnancy predictions or advice.

 So, enjoy the stories — but talk to your doctor before you do anything that could affect the health or well-being of you or your baby.